usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/development.rst

 Building new records
 --------------------

-The most basic feature of the NexusLIMS backend is to check the :doc:`database <database>` for any logs (inserted by the :doc:`Session Logger App <session_logger_app>`) with a status of ``'TO_BE_BUILT'``.
+The most basic feature of the NexusLIMS back-end is to check the :doc:`database <database>` for any logs (inserted by the :doc:`Session Logger App <session_logger_app>`) with a status of ``'TO_BE_BUILT'``.
 This can be accomplished simply by running the